 “Master” puts these types of subplots into the story in ways that make the movie a little cluttered.
 But there are some mystery elements that will keep people intrigued, including a couple of scenes where someone named Esther Bickert (played by Mary Catherine Wright) calls Gail on the phone to try to talk to Gail about her daughter Liz, who is at Ancaster College.
 Gail doesn’t know anyone named Liz Bickert, so she tells this mystery caller to contact the school’s directory department.

 Meanwhile, Jasmine continues to have nightmares and appears to be sleepwalking.
 On more than one occasion, Jasmine wakes up from these nightmares in her room, with an alarmed Amelia telling Jasmine how Jasmine was acting strangely before Jasmine woke up.
 The nightmares get worse, of course.
-And so does the tension between Jasmine and Amelia, who starts to think that Jasmine is crazy.
+And so does the tension between Jasmine and Amelia, who starts to think that Jasmine is mentally ill.